Hapi-Revitalizing-Egyptian-Agriculture/Hapi-Website/README.md

 ---

-Thank you for checking out our project!
 We hope HAPI can make a significant impact in the agricultural community.